karissekjw/vscode-ext-go-table-driven-design-test-runner/README.md

 ## Features

-This extension runs table-driven design tests that are aligned with the following conventions:
+This extension runs table-driven design tests that are most compatible if you are using the https://github.com/stretchr/testify package for your TDD testing.
+In general, it is aligned with the following conventions:
 1. Using a Map to Store Test Cases
 ```go
 testCases := map[string]struct {